KPCZ-FM

-KPCZ-FM (106.7 MHz) is a classic country radio station, branded as "Freedom 106.7, Your Country Legends".
-Licensed to Rayne, Louisiana, it broadcasts to the central Acadiana area, including Lafayette.
+KPCZ-FM (106.7 MHz) is an American radio station licensed to Rayne, Louisiana.
+It broadcasts to the central Acadiana area, including Lafayette.
 The station is owned by Broadcast Partners Inc. Its studios are in Crowley and the transmitter is located north of Crowley.

-The classic country format was introduced on October 6, 2014.
+KPCZ-FM's previous classic country format was introduced on October 6, 2014.
 KPCZ-FM had previously broadcast a Cajun music format since January 2012, which had in turn replaced an earlier classic country format under the station's previous KLEJ call sign.

 On February 28, 2022, KPCZ-FM rebranded as "Freedom 106.7".

+On April 1, 2023, KPCZ-FM dropped its classic country format (which moved to KSIG 1450 AM Crowley) and began stunting with nonstop Cajun/Zydeco music by Wayne Toups.

+On April 3, 2023, KPCZ-FM ended stunting and launched a classic alternative format, branded as "Planet Radio 106.7".